Simple Techniques for Elevating Your Photography

 The Golden Hour

-The best time of day for lighting will be the “Golden Hour.”
-There are two times of day for the opportunity of the Golden Hour, right after the sun rises and right before it sets.
-It truly transforms the field where the flowers look washed out all of a sudden they are fully of vibrancy and life!
+The best time of day for lighting is the “Golden Hour.”
+There are two times of day when this opportunity exists: right after the sun rises and right before it sets.
+It truly transforms the field, where the flowers look washed out.
+All of a sudden, they are full of vibrancy and life!

 The glow of the sun is soft and inviting.
-Even if you don’t want to take the leap into full on photography, take advantage of the lighting of the Golden Hour, it makes any subject and photo look amazing!
+Even if you don’t want to take the leap into full-on photography, take advantage of the lighting of the Golden Hour; it makes any subject and photo look amazing!

 Cloudy Days